New Kind of Antibiotic May Be More Effective at Fighting Tuberculosis, Anthrax, and Other Diseases

-As a graduate student in 1996, Keiler discovered the previously unknown trans-translation step.
+As a graduate student, Keiler discovered the previously unknown trans-translation step.
 Keiler explained that, since his discovery of trans-translation, he has been working toward the goal of finding molecules capable of disrupting this particular stage of the protein-synthesis pathway.
 "The idea is that if we can disturb trans-translation -- bacteria's quality-control step -- then we can throw a wrench into the protein-synthesis assembly line and prevent the organisms from making copies of themselves," Keiler said.

 To discover which small molecules might be capable of disrupting trans-translation, the team began with a process called high-throughput screening -- a method of trying out many thousands of small molecules in multiwell Petri dishes with the hope of discovering one or more that might be effective at combatting certain pathogens.
 "Our team tested about 663,000 different molecules," Keiler said.
 "Specifically, we tested the molecules against a strain of E. coli and monitored how they were affecting the organism's trans-translation process."
 At the end of this phase of testing, Keiler and his team had found 46 different molecules that appeared to be effective in the disruption of trans-translation.